 In the marketing domain, the biggest challenges come in pinpointing the role of each dollar spent.
 Common points that a marketer will need to determine in their management approach include:

 - Designing how marketing credit will be assigned via an attribution model – will the last call to action advertisement receive all the credit, or will this be balanced against several touch points in a buying cycle?

 - What does the visitor conversion funnel look like – is the activation into a physical commercial space considered before calculating transaction rate or average visitor spend?

 - How is the Visitor Acquisition Cost (VAC) to be calculated – does it need to account differently for any social outcomes?

 - Does the visitor exit survey data validate insights from Marketing Mix Modelling (MMM) evaluating business outcome effectiveness by channel and predicting tactical achievements?
 How does it differ for traditional media versus online advertising?

 - What additional insights can be gleaned through basket analysis to look at buying behaviors?

-These complex challenges require a wide variety of data from throughout the museum – visitation, admissions, exhibitions, events, point of sale, online data from web, app and social properties, visitor evaluation, online advertising, media mentions and more.
+These complex challenges require a wide variety of data from throughout the museum or venue – visitation, admissions, exhibitions, events, point of sale, online data from web, app and social properties, visitor evaluation, online advertising, media mentions and more.
 By combining this data, museum marketers can see, for example, a campaign wrap report looking at the wider reaching impacts around an exhibition based campaign right through to merchandising.
 Or, the correlation between online visitation and onsite admission, to know how many days in advance to schedule tactical media selections in order to see results.
 Or, when forecasting predicts a down turn, perhaps caused by weather, how to tweak campaign messaging or special offers to refit.

 A comprehensive view of what how to influence visitor behavior is central for any modern marketing strategy, providing important foundations for personalized outreach.